 The Midland GXT1000VP4 ski walkie talkie is a 50-channel two-way radio of good size and excellent range.
 It is durable and easy to use and with excellent volume and audio quality.

-It has a convenient water-resistant finish that enables you to use the walkie talkie in the snow without worrying about water damage.
+This model also features a convenient water-resistant finish that enables you to use the walkie talkie in the snow without worrying about water damage.
 It delivers enhanced power and excellent battery life all for a relatively good price.

 It remains one of the best two-way radios for use in various kinds of snow sports and snow-bound adventures.
 The Midland GXT1000VP4 is a popular choice for top-tier skiers and is kitted with a JIS4 waterproof protection that will give you excellent waterproofing in icy conditions, protecting your device from rainfall drips and splashes.
 You can take it to extreme weather conditions without worrying about a possible breakdown or malfunction due to water damage.